gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 <!-- START NEW REQUIREMENTS -->

-* OPT12 (Optional) - Specify if Clients must or should support any of the parameters defined as optional in {{Section 7 of I-D.ietf-ace-key-groupcomm}}.
+* OPT12 (Optional) - Specify if Clients must or should support any of the parameters defined as optional in {{Section 7 of I-D.ietf-ace-key-groupcomm}}: no.

 <!-- END NEW REQUIREMENTS -->